vasilisN/LICONS/README.md

 <snippet>
   <content>
 # LICONS
-TODO: In this theme you will find 108 LICONS (Line Animated Icons).
+In this theme you will find 108 LICONS (Line Animated Icons).
 The theme is based on Google's material design colors.
 There are 72 monochromatic Icons(6 dozens) and 36 multi-COLORED Icons(3 dozens).
 You can easily find them on each ICONS SET section.

 ## Installation
-TODO: You have just to unzip the download pack.
-Nothing more!
+You have just to unzip the download pack.

 ##HTML Structure